|Medieval Talismans and Cramp Rings|

 Once set in a ring belonging to Edward the Confessor (King of England, 1043-1066), St. Edward's Sapphire was known to cure scrofula, a form of tuberculosis that manifests in the neck.
 King Edward, who was known as a gentle Christian man of humility and prayer, customarily touched and healed many who were ill with scrofula.
 So effective were his healing services, that the French monarchs soon followed suit.
 Eventually, it came to be known that touching even the ring of a Royal family member would heal a person.

-Even after he died, King Edward's sapphire ring was buried with him in 1066, but after his body's last exhumation in 1163 it appears that King Henry II removed the ring and claimed it for the Crown.
-The ring continued to hold the power to heal, and many other rings, known as cramprings, were prayed over by subsequent Royals and sent throughout the land for the healing of scrofula and other such wasting diseases.
+Even after he died, King Edward's sapphire ring was buried with him in 1066.
+However, after his body's last exhumation in 1163, it appears that King Henry II removed the ring and claimed it for the Crown.
+The ring continued to hold the power to heal.
+Subsequently, many other rings, known as cramprings, were prayed over by successive Royals and sent throughout the land for the healing of scrofula and other such wasting diseases.

 1. Younghusband, George John and Cyril Davenport.
 The Crown Jewels of England.
 London: Cassell and Company, Ltd., 1919.

 2. Greater Emmitsburg Area Historical Society.
 Hillman's Hyperlinked and Searchable [Robert] Chambers' Book of Days.
 Entry: March 25th.
 Accessed June 22, 2012. http://www.thebookofdays.com/months/march/25.htm

 3. Trivia Library.
 "Famous Exhumations English King Edward the Confessor."
 Accessed June 22, 2012. http://www.trivia-library.com/b/famous-exhumations-english-king-edward-the-confessor.htm.

 4. BBC Religions.
 "Saint Edward the Confessor."
 Accessed June 22, 2012. http://www.bbc.co.uk/religion/religions/christianity/saints/edward.shtml.